 “It was horrible as I was on my own.
 Three days later they said they were going to try and take him off the ventilation.

 “They said that if he didn’t start breathing on his own then they were going to have to let him go.”

-After a couple of days, dad-of-two David showed signs of recovery and was transferred to another ward at the hospital.
+After a couple of days, David showed signs of recovery and was transferred to another ward at the hospital.
 Liz said: